 The right to paid annual leave continues to accrue, even during periods of absence from work (for example, for illness, maternity, paternity or adoption leave), so that, on termination, workers should be paid in lieu of any holiday not taken.
-However, an employee on sick leave may not take holiday during that sick leave, and is only entitled to paid annual leave for the first year of absence.
+However, an employee on sick leave may not take holiday during that sick leave while in receipt of statutory sick pay.

 The Working Time Regulations set out a fairly complicated method for calculating holiday pay sums.
 Care should be taken in approaching these calculations, and legal advice should be sought.

 For workers on normal working hours, getting fixed wages for working fixed hours, you pay the net fixed wage, including any fixed amounts normally paid on a regular basis (for example, bonuses or commission).
 Overtime is not counted except to the extent you are required to provide it in your contract with the employee, and they are required to work it.

 If an employee works normal working hours but pay varies with the amount of work done (eg you pay piece rates), or is partly made up of bonuses or commission based on output, calculate what their average hourly rate was over the past 12 weeks.
 Ignore any premium element for overtime.
 Holiday pay is calculated by multiplying the average number of normal weekly working hours by the average hourly rate.

 If an employee works shifts, so that hours and pay vary each week but in a set pattern, or there are no normal working hours, holiday pay is calculated from average weekly pay over the previous 12 weeks.
 Overtime is included.

 You can claim holiday pay back if an employee leaves during the year, having taken full holiday entitlement, but you cannot deduct the holiday pay overpaid from the final wage payment unless there is a written agreement for the deduction of wages.